Muhammad-Qasim-Sajid/Rock-Paper-Scissors-Game/README.md

 # Rock Paper Scissors Game

 A fun and interactive Rock-Paper-Scissors game built using **HTML**, **CSS**, and **JavaScript**.
-Challenge the computer, test your luck, and enjoy a clean, responsive design with dynamic score tracking.
+Challenge the computer, test your luck, and enjoy clean, responsive design with dynamic score tracking.

 ## Link of Rock-Paper-Scissors